 Pros and cons

-CONS: The most important attractions – Sagrada Familia and Park Guell are not included in the pass – you will need to buy tickets there individually.
+CONS: The most important attractions (Sagrada Familia, Park Guell) are not included in the pass – you will need to get tickets there individually.

 Bottom line, is it worth it?

-If you do not mind visiting Sagrada Familia individually (or you have been there before) and you love Hop on Hop off buses, this pass will save you a lot of money.
+If you do not mind and want to visit Sagrada Familia and Park Guell individually (or you have been there before) and you love Hop On Hop Off buses, this Barcelona pass will save you a lot of money! 🙂

 Where to buy it